 What Causes Dry or Cracked Paws?

 There are a number of reasons why your dog’s paw pads are drier than normal, leading to irritated skin and cracked paw pads.
-Factors like the air quality, excessive paw licking, skin conditions, and plenty of other things lead to dry and sensitive paw pads.
-Dogs that have dry or cracked paws consistently should see a veterinarian find out the causes, which might be a sign of an underlying condition.
+Factors like air quality, excessive paw licking, skin conditions, and plenty of other things lead to dry and sensitive paw pads.
+Dogs that have dry or cracked paws consistently should see a veterinarian to find out the causes, which might be a sign of an underlying condition.

 What is Hairy Paw Syndrome?